psycedelicAI/high-security-facility-concept/README.md

 - whether the facility remains governable during degraded conditions
 - whether trust can be restored after abnormal states
 - whether high-risk access requires accountable human verification
+- whether every operational action has a clear owner

 A core implication is:

 > **Security must remain effective even after the first access decision has failed, been bypassed, or been weakened by human error, informal behavior, social engineering, credential compromise, or contextual change.**

+---

+## Foundational Design Thesis

+The concept began with a simple principle:

+> **Friction without control value is only irritation.**

+Security measures should therefore be evaluated by the control value they create.

+A control should contribute to one or more of the following:

+- reduced attack surface
+- stronger verification
+- improved detection
+- constrained movement
+- protected credential or asset custody
+- clearer accountability
+- better incident interpretation
+- controlled recovery
+- improved life-safety compatibility

+The concept does not treat physical security as a replacement for IT security.

+Instead:

+> **Strong IT security combined with facility-centered physical and operational trust creates a higher defensive ceiling in environments where digital assets depend on physical presence, movement, devices, and privileged access.**

 ---